kyle2277/bf2_Frosty_Mesh_Importer/README.md

 The "Toolkit" button on the toolbar allows the user to choose what buttons are dislayed on the toolbar.
 Frosty Mesh Importer has three toolbar settings:
 1. Mesh Import (Default) - The default toolkit for modifying mesh files.
 This setting displays all buttons related to mesh importing on the toolbar.
 2. FrostMeshy Import - A more concise toolkit for modifying mesh files.
 This setting only displays FrostMeshy related mesh importing buttons.
-3. FrosTxt - Newly integrated functionality for merging localization (UI text) files.
+3. FrosTxt - A utility for merging localization (UI text) files.
 This setting displays buttons for opening FrosTxt and reverting localization files.

 ## Mesh Import From File